cartobaldrica/scrollmap/README.md

 ### Title Class

 `title`: Vertically center all child elements of a block to create a title effect.

+### Size Classes

+`fit`: Set width to 100% of the parent container.
+This can be used to constrain the width of images to the width of their parent blocks.

+`fill`: Set height to 100% of the parent container.
+This can be used to set an image to the height of the browser.

 ### Other Classes